-- 1. The Department offersthe following range of Majors and Minorsas well as a range of electives for students with other career interests who feel that courses in Government are an important part of a rounded education: - International Relations (Major and Minor) - History and International Relations (BA) (Major)7 - Political Science (Major and Minor) - Political Leadership, Strategy and Management (Major and Minor) - Public Policy and Management (Major and Minor) - Africa and African Diaspora (Minor) - Criminology (Minor)8 - 2.
-Students must satisfy the programme requirements as set out in the Faculty Handbook for the year in which they were accepted to the programme. - Students without CSEC Mathematics who are required to sit GOVT0100: Statistics and Mathematics for Policy Making will not be allowed to register for more than the maximum course load for that semester. - 4.
+- The Department offersthe following range of Majors and Minorsas well as a range of electives for students with other career interests who feel that courses in Government are an important part of a rounded education: - International Relations (Major and Minor) - History and International Relations (BA) (Major) - Political Science (Major and Minor) - Political Leadership, Strategy and Management (Major and Minor) - Public Policy and Management (Major and Minor) - Africa and African Diaspora (Minor) - Criminology (Minor) - Students must satisfy the programme requirements as set out in the Faculty Handbook for the year in which they were accepted to the programme. - Students without CSEC Mathematics who are required to sit GOVT0100: Statistics and Mathematics for Policy Making will not be allowed to register for more than the maximum course load for that semester. - 4.
 All students of Political Leadership, Strategy and Management are required to read for BOTHGOVT1000and GOVT1012. - 5.
-Students wishing to do any Level II or Level III International Relations course must do BOTH GOVT1000 and GOVT1008. - 6.
-Students wishing to do any Level II or Level III Public Policy and Management course must do BOTH GOVT1000 andGOVT1012. - 7.
-Students wishing to do any Level II or Level III Political Science course must do BOTH GOVT1000 and GOVT1001.
+Students wishing to do any Level II or Level III International Relations course must do BOTH GOVT1000 and GOVT1008. - Students wishing to do any Level II or Level III Public Policy and Management course must do BOTH GOVT1000 and GOVT1012. - 7.
+Students wishing to do any Level II or Level III Political Science course must do BOTH GOVT1000 and GOVT1001. - The co-requisites for the courses referenced in #4 to #7 above are either ECON1005 or SOCI1005 and SOCI1001. - 9.
+All majors in the Department require students to do GOVT2044 (Semester I) and GOVT2054 (Semester II).

-7The BA degree in History and International Relations is jointly offered by the Departments of History and Government
+&lt;sup>7The BA degree in History and International Relations is jointly offered by the Departments of History and Government

-8 The Criminology (Minor) is offered jointly by the Departments of Government and Sociology, Psychology and Social Work.
+&lt;sup>8 The Criminology (Minor) is offered jointly by the Departments of Government and Sociology, Psychology and Social Work.

-- 8. The co-requisites for the courses referenced in #4 to #7 above are either ECON1005 or SOCI1005 and SOCI1001. - 9.
-All majors in the Department require students to do GOVT2044 (Semester I) and GOVT2054 (Semester II). - 10.
-Students taking two (2) Majors or a Major/Minor are required to select an alternative departmental course where a compulsory course is common to both.
-Where the same course is listed for both a Major and a Minor, it is counted onlyONCE, therefore, an additional approved course must also be taken to complete the required total of 60 credits.
+10. Students taking two (2) Majors or a Major/Minor are required to select an alternative departmental course where a compulsory course is common to both.
+Where the same course is listed for both a Major and a Minor, it is counted only ONCE, therefore, an additional approved course must also be taken to complete the required total of 60 credits.